ignite/cli/docs/guide/hello.md

 }
 ```

+- Save the file to restart your chain.
+- In a web browser, visit the posts endpoint [http://localhost:1317/cosmonaut/hello/hello/posts](http://localhost:1317/cosmonaut/hello/hello/posts).

-Save the file to restart your chain.
-Visit the [posts endpoint](http://localhost:1317/cosmonaut/hello/hello/posts), you see a `Not Implemented` error.
-This message is expected behavior, because you still need to register the query handlers with gRPC.
+  Because the query handlers are not yet registered with gRPC, you see a not implemented or localhost cannot connect error.
+This error is expected behavior, because you still need to register the query handlers.

 ## Register Query Handlers